kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

         The resize command does not manipulate the size of underlying partition.
-If you wish to enlarge/reduce a filesystem, you must make sure you can expand the partition before enlarging the filesystem and shrink the partition after reducing the size of the filesystem.
+If you wish to enlarge/reduce a filesystem, you must make sure you expand the partition before enlarging the filesystem and shrink the partition after reducing the size of the filesystem.
 This can done using :manref:`fdisk(8)` or :manref:`parted(8)` to delete the existing partition and recreate it with the new desired size.
 When recreating the partition make sure to use